blurpy/transistor-tester/README.md

 ```

 It worked fine to flash the firmware, however when trying to start the tester it would quickly flash white on the screen and then turn off.
 I thought it was a hardware issue at first, but when testing the original firmware it worked.
 After disabling enough features in this firmware to get below 100% memory it worked fine as well.

+### Persistent white screen

+When I forgot to configure the screen in `config_328.h` before compiling and flashing, the tester would turn on and display a white screen until power was removed.
+Easily fixed by adding the correct configuration and trying again.

 ## Calibration